 6 Helpful / 0 Not

-Pros: Very well maintained course in the beautiful Gifford Pinchot State Park.
+Pros: Very well maintained short, technical course in the beautiful Gifford Pinchot State Park.
 Nice, mostly wooded holes requiring you to use a variety of shots.
 Large concrete tees a big plus, as are the wooden 4 x 4 poles at each tee with a map of the hole and a place to hang your disc bag.
-Several mandos keep you honest on about a half dozen holes.
 Course is easy to navigate and has a shed with scorecards at the 1st tee.
 Challenging enough for most advanced players yet manageable for the recreational DG'er with plenty of opportunities for success.

 Cons: Does not have the elevation or distance of its sister course (the newer Quakers' Challenge) on the other side of the park.
-Many holes run near one another and pedestrian and picnicker traffic are potential trouble spots.
+Many holes run near one another, requiring several Mandos and creating a "wait" during tournament play or if course is packed with casuals.
+Pedestrian and picnicker traffic must be dealt with here.
 The distance of the holes depicted on each tee map is different from that on the scorecard.

-Other Thoughts: Yet another in a long line of very good Pennsylvania disc golf courses.
-A really nice playing experience here, as this park is wonderful, its many amenities including a huge lake making it a big tourist attraction.
+Other Thoughts: Yet another in a long line of good Pennsylvania disc golf courses.
+Though not a supremely challenging course, this is a really nice playing experience here, and this park is wonderful.
+Its many amenities include a huge lake making it a big tourist attraction.
 Boulder Woods is named for the large gray rocks that are spread throughout the course, although navigation is not difficult.
 Play this course before taking the challenge of playing the considerably more difficult Quakers' Challenge across the lake.

 6 of 6 people found this review helpful.